Easy Moss And Lavender Bud Wreath

 Step 1: Gather Supplies and Glue the Moss to the Wreath Base

 I usually begin any new wreath by gathering my supplies.
-After my supplies have been gathered, start by plugging in your glue gun to heat up at a low temperature.
+Start by plugging in your hot glue gun to heat up at a low temperature.
 Here I suggest low temperature because when working with moss glue can seep through and the low temperature will avoid burns.

 grapevine-and-moss